top of page

 The verb 'bewilder' has an interesting etymology that can be traced back to the 17th century in English.
 It is thought to be a combination of two words: 'be-' and 'wilderness.'
 The 'be-' prefix is used to intensify the meaning of a word, and in this case, it amplifies the concept of being in a state of wildness or confusion.
 'Wilderness,' on the other hand, originally referred to a wild or uncultivated area, often seen as a confusing and disorienting place.
 Over time, 'bewilder' came to signify the act of causing someone to become confused, perplexed, or disoriented, akin to being lost in the bewildering complexity of a wilderness.
 This etymology beautifully captures the essence of the word, describing a state of mental confusion as if one were navigating through a bewildering and unfamiliar landscape.

-Quiz: Find the meaning of the verb bewilder:
+Find the correct meaning of the verb bewilder:

 Try Again!